mklemme1/hosteurope-letsencrypt/README.md

 Automatically use Let's Encrypt certificates with a HostEurope WebPack

-> The program now makes use of HostEurope's new login mechanism
+> HostEurope has now changed the login mechanism again, this program cannot upload any more

 ## Situation